 In 1989, I expanded my breeding program to include the Belgian Malinois.
 I thoroughly enjoyed the energy and working ability of this breed, so much so that my then sport of choice Schutzhund was soon replaced by the newly imported French Ring Sport.
 My involvement in French Ring and the success of my Malinois breeding program became widespread, as I was one of the founders of the North American Ring Association and also served as President of the organization.

-Our Cher Car Kennels bred Malinois hold more French Ring Sport titles than any other US kennel’s bred dogs, and my training students have earned over 150 French Ring titles (also more than any other dog training club in the country).
+Our Cher Car Kennels bred Malinois hold more French Ring Sport titles than any other US kennel’s bred dogs, and my training students have earned over 150 French Ring titles.
 I personally bred, trained and titled three of my personal dogs to Ring III.
 What fun we have with these Malinois!

 I had already been bitten hard by the competitive dog sports bug, having titled to advanced degrees in AKC Obedience and Schutzhund.But with French Ring Sport; and as always in my youth, I took it to the "nth" degree.Not wanting to settle for being a Schutzhund helper and French Ring decoy, in 1992 I had the honour and privilege to become the first and ONLY woman in North America to EVER receive certification as a Campagne decoy.